-However, from the moment of his abduction, a six-member committee of citizens made up of Sikh Muslims and members of the Kalash community visited the Nuristan Valley, where Lerounis was held, for talks.
+However, since the moment of his abduction, a six-member committee of citizens comprised of Sikh Muslims and members of the Kalash community visited the Nuristan Valley, where Lerounis was held, for talks.

 The mobilization of the Kalash community for the Greek activist’s release was unprecedented.
-It was striking that both Kalash and Muslim people marched together in the city of Nazim.
+It was striking that both the Kalash and Muslims marched together in the city of Nazim.

-It was the first time that the Kalasha had ever protested such acts, even including women in the march.
+It was the first time that the Kalash had ever protested such acts, even including women in the march.

-The demonstration ended outside the city government building, where the Kalash group spoke with tears in their eyes about Lerounis and his contribution to the progress of their small, isolated society.
+The demonstration ended outside the city government building, where the Kalash group spoke—teary-eyed—about Lerounis and his contribution to the progress of their small, isolated society.

-As a result of the locals’ negotiating effort, the Taliban withdrew their $2 million ransom demand.
+As a result of the locals’ negotiating effort, the Taliban withdrew their request for a two million dollar ransom.
 The kidnappers, however, insisted on the release of their leaders, who were being held in Pakistani prisons.